ztwalters/Docs/aspnet/fundamentals/app-state.rst

 .. note:: If you attempt to access ``Session`` before ``UseSession`` has been called, you will get an ``InvalidOperationException`` exception stating that "Session has not been configured for this application or request."

-.. warning:: If you attempt to access ``Session`` after you have already begun writing to the ``Response`` stream, you will get an ``InvalidOperationException`` as well, stating that "The session cannot be established after the response has started".
+.. warning:: If you attempt to create a new ``Session`` (i.e. no session cookie has been created yet) after you have already begun writing to the ``Response`` stream, you will get an ``InvalidOperationException`` as well, stating that "The session cannot be established after the response has started".
 This exception may not be displayed in the browser; you may need to view the web server log  to discover it, as shown below:

 .. image:: app-state/_static/session-after-response-error.png